What Is a Router? Router Definition and Functions

 Edge routers

 Edge routers stay at the boundary, or edge, of a wireless network you control.
-They allow you to connect it to a network that you don't.
+As a part of edge computing, they allow you to connect it to a network that you don't.
 It often connects a local area network - like your home network - to a wide area network, like the Internet.

 They distribute packets and control communication across several networks at once.
-Edge WLAN devices can be either wired or wireless.
+Edge WLAN devices can be either wired or wireless, depending on the network's design.

 Core routers